 - Learn about customer energy usage behaviour, technology performance, costs and benefits. - Develop understanding of possible effect on the network business and assets of greater uptake and control of new energy technologies. - Use the learnings to support, engage and inform customers, and develop appropriate technology connection standards for safety, reliability and efficiency.

-The first and second year of the smart energy home have had different tenants to help TPCL develop understanding of changing customer behaviour, preferences, and energy usage patterns based on incentives and information.
+The smart energy home has had different tenants to help TPCL develop understanding of changing customer behaviour, preferences, and energy usage patterns based on incentives and information.

 Revenue - Pricing